Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - 1 (14-ounce) can sweetened condensed milk

-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

 - 2 tablespoons powdered sugar

-- Begin by making the crust.
-Preheat the oven to 350 degrees F. To a medium bowl, mix together the graham cracker crumbs, sugar, salt and butter.
-When thoroughly mixed, dump into a standard 9-inch pie dish.
+- Preheat the oven to 350 degrees F. To a medium bowl, mix together the graham cracker crumbs, sugar, salt and butter; it should feel like wet sand.
+When thoroughly mixed, add to your 9-inch pie dish.
 Press the crumbs up the sides and all over the bottom of the dish until you have an even layer of crust.

 - In a large bowl, whisk together the coconut milk, key lime zest, key lime juice, egg yolks, sweetened condensed milk and salt.
 Again, little clumps are ok, but big clumps, not ok--break them up with a fork if they're throughout.

 - Pour in the filling, close the door and allow to bake for 45 to 50 minutes, until the top is firm to the touch yet still a wobbly.
 Remove from the oven and cool for about 10 minutes.
 Transfer it to the fridge so it can set for at least 2 hours.
 It’s a long time to wait but it’s well worth it!
-Since the oven is already hot, we’re going to toast some coconut flakes.
-To a small baking dish, add the coconut flakes and allow to toast for about 5 minutes in the oven, until lightly golden brown.
-Set aside.
+If you can do it overnight, even better!
+The colder the better.

 - With the mixer running, pour in about 2 tablespoons of heavy cream (eyeball this measurement) and beat until incorporated.
 Slowly incorporate the rest of the heavy cream until smooth and medium peaks form, about 2 minutes.
 Just an FYI, you don't want over-beaten whipped cream so do not walk away!

 - Pour the whipped cream on top of the pie and spread it around--get artsy with it.
 Sprinkle the toasted coconut flakes on top and slice and serve.

-Before you start, make sure you know that this pie has to set in the fridge for 2 hours before serving or else it'll be a sloppy ol' mess.
+- Before you start, make sure you know that this pie has to set in the fridge for 2 hours before serving or else it'll be a sloppy ol' mess.

-Full-fat coconut milk gave me the best flavor and texture (silky smooth!), but lite coconut milk will also work (my first go-around used lite).
+- Full-fat coconut milk gave me the best flavor and texture (silky smooth!), but lite coconut milk will also work (my first go-around used lite).

-If you can't find key limes, you can use bottled key lime juice!
+- If you can't find key limes, you can use bottled key lime juice!
 For the zest, feel free to use regular lime zest.

-Lastly, a question I'll probably get: will this work with regular limes?
+- Lastly, a question I'll probably get: will this work with regular limes?
 Yes, absolutely, but I'd increase the zest by about 1/2 tablespoon.